erlang/otp/erts/doc/references/erl_driver.md

   - **`dirty_scheduler_support`** - A value `!= 0` if the runtime system has
     support for dirty scheduler threads; otherwise `0`.

+  - **`scheduler_polling_support`** - A value `!= 0` if the runtime system has
+    support for scheduler pollset migration (available on platforms with epoll or kqueue); otherwise `0`.
+When supported, file descriptors used by NIFs may be automatically migrated to scheduler-specific pollsets after repeated use from the same process.

 - **`ErlDrvBinary`{: #ErlDrvBinary }**